Decentraland-DAO/wiki-adv/(Concept) Generating Reference.md

 [[/images/prompt_example04.png]]

-# Option 2.
-Generating images with IP-Adapter
+# Generating with IP-Adapter
-Generate images with **IP-Adapter** and reference images from **Pinterest**. **IP-Adapter** option generates images in style that you want.
-With additional prompts you will be to achieve interesting and inspiration results.
+With **IP-Adapter** you can generates images by copying style, shapes, details from reference images.

-This method works in-pair with prompts and other settings from **Option 1**.
+This method is more user friendly and a bit more flexible, because you don't need to write huge amount of words in your prompts to achieve expected results and at the same time you can use additional words in your prompts to keep style, but for example, change clothes.

 Enable **ControlNet** and select **IP-Adapter**.